kjappelbaum/ml_molsim/README.md

 file we provide in this repository.

-If you do not already have anaconda installed, head over to https://docs.conda.io/en/latest/miniconda.html and install a python 3.7 version for your operating system.
+If you do not already have anaconda installed, head over to https://docs.conda.io/en/latest/miniconda.html and install a Python 3.7 version for your operating system.

 Then, create a new folder and clone this repository